The degree of control of the operator does make ultrasound more operator dependent than other forms of imaging.

 - to be familiar with the knobology.

 Now that the basic physics of ultrasound have been discussed you are ready for an important step: the best way to do an examination.
-During this lesson we will discuss the different settings needed to perform a clinical ultrasound examination.

 The examination procedure